finimpulse/mcp-server-typescript/README.md

 It allows AI systems to access FinImpulse data — including stocks, ETFs, mutual funds, fundamentals, and market indicators — using a standardized MCP interface.
 The server acts as a bridge between the FinImpulse API and any MCP-compatible client, enabling LLMs and automation tools to retrieve financial data in a consistent format without building custom integrations.

+> **Hosted server available.** You can connect any Streamable HTTP MCP client directly to `https://mcp.finimpulse.com/mcp` and authenticate via OAuth — no API token setup required.
+See [Quick Start](#quick-start) below.

 ## How It Works

 ```